 Similarly, some people thought that it was bad luck if a black cat started walking away from you.
 Cats have a natural tendency to turn away from people as a greeting (hence all the memes about cat butts) so this one also puts an unfair spin on a behavior cats will do naturally anyway.
 That doesn’t even get into there being absolutely no evidence that it’s true.

-In Japan, black cats were thought of very highly.
-In fact, they still are to this day!
-Cats are thought of as bringing prosperity.
-Theaters are known for having many, many superstitions and in Japan, cats are thought to help ensure the success of a play in a theater.
+In Japan, black cats were thought of very highly and they still are to this day.
+Cats are thought to bring prosperity.
+Theaters are known for having many, many superstitions, and in Japan, cats are thought to help ensure the success of a play in a theater.
 They’re also thought to help with marriages and finding love.
 That last one seems realistic to me because there really is no love like the love of a cat.

-Maneki neko are said to bring different kinds of lucky depending on a variety of characteristics of the figurine.
+Maneki neko are said to bring different kinds of luck depending on a variety of characteristics of the figurine.
 Depending on which paw is raised, it may bring luck or more customers to a business.
 If both paws are raised, it is said to offer protection.
-In an interesting contrast to many of the negative associations with black cats and evil, black maneki neko are considered to protectors against evil.
+Some even claim if you have a statue facing the door, maneki neko will bring your business more customers.
+In an interesting contrast to many of the negative associations with black cats and evil, black maneki neko are considered to be protectors against evil.

 Egypt Gets It (Mostly) Right

-Thankfully, our cat worship today is mostly limited to the endless stream of cat pictures/videos/ memes the fill up certain corners of the internet and we did away with the human sacrifice thing.
-Hopefully as people begin to understand where the negative associations black cats still have came from, they’ll realize how silly they are.
-People will learn to recognize how magical black cats can be, no witches required!
+Thankfully, our cat worship today is mostly limited to the endless stream of cat pictures/videos/artwork that fills up certain corners of the internet and we did away with the human sacrifice thing.
+Hopefully, as people begin to understand where the negative associations black cats still have came from, they’ll realize how silly they are.
+People will learn to recognize how magical black cats can be, no witches are required!